-EMCORE, founded in 1984, designs and develops compound semiconductor materials (such as gallium arsenide) and process technology and is a leading manufacturer of production systems used to fabricate compound semiconductor wafers.
-The Company provides its customers, both in the U.S. and internationally, with materials science expertise, process technology and compound semiconductor production systems that enable the manufacture of commercial volumes of high-performance electronic and optoelectronic devices.
+EMCORE, founded in 1984, is a leading designer and developer of compound semiconductor materials, such as gallium arsenide, and process technology and a leading manufacturer of production systems used to fabricate compound semiconductor wafers.
+The Company provides its customers, both in the U.S. and internationally, with materials science expertise, process technology and compound semiconductor production systems that enable the manufacture of commercial volumes of high performance electronic and optoelectronic devices.
 In 1996, in response to the growing need of its customers to cost effectively get to market faster with high volumes of new and improved high-performance products, the Company expanded its product offerings to include the design and production of wafers and package-ready devices.
-The Company's market share for its wafer and package-ready device product offerings is currently not significant.
 The Company believes that it is the only company that offers such a broad range of products and services to the compound semiconductor industry.

 Recent advances in information technologies have created a growing need for power-efficient, high- performance electronic systems that operate at very high frequencies, have increased storage, computational and display capabilities, and can be produced cost-effectively in commercial volumes.
 In the past, electronic systems manufacturers relied on advances in silicon semiconductor technology to meet many of these demands.
-However, the newest generation of high-performance electronic and optoelectronic applications require certain performance characteristics which are generally not achievable using silicon-based components.
+However, the newest generation of high-performance electronic and optoelectronic applications require certain performance and functions which are generally not achievable using silicon-based components.

 Compound semiconductors have emerged as an enabling technology to meet the complex requirements of today's advanced information systems.
 Compound semiconductor devices operate at much higher speeds than silicon devices with lower power consumption and less noise and distortion.
 In addition, unlike silicon-based devices, compound semiconductor devices have optoelectronic capabilities that enable them to emit and detect light.
-As a result, electronics manufacturers are increasingly integrating compound semiconductor devices into their products in order to achieve higher performance in a wide variety of applications, including wireless communications, telecommunications, computers, and consumer and automotive electronics.
+As a result, electronics manufacturers are increasingly integrating compound semiconductor devices into their products in order to achieve higher performance in a wide variety of applications, including wireless communica-tions, telecommunications, computers, and consumer and automotive electronics.

 Historically, developers of compound semiconductor devices have met capacity needs with in-house systems and technologies.
-However, the requirements for the production of commercial volumes of high- performance compound semiconductor devices have often exceeded the capabilities of such in-house solutions.
+However, the requirements for the production of commercial volumes of high-performance compound semiconductor devices have often exceeded the capabilities of such in-house solutions.
 The Company believes that wafers fabricated using metal organic chemical vapor deposition ("MOCVD") possess better uniformity, as well as better optical and electronic properties, than wafers fabricated by traditional methods.
 The Company believes that its proprietary TurboDisc(TM) MOCVD system provides a low cost of ownership and is the critical enabling process step in the volume manufacture of high-performance electronic and optoelectronic devices.

 The Company's objective is to capitalize on its position as a leading developer of MOCVD process technology and production systems to become a leading supplier of wafers and package-ready devices.
-In 1995, the Company had a 26% share of the market for sales of MOCVD systems, according to VLSI Research Inc., which regularly publishes research on this market.
 In addition, the Company seeks to form strategic alliances with customers in order to obtain long-term development and high volume production contracts.
-The Company currently has a strategic relationship with General Motors Corporation ("General Motors") to develop and manufacture magneto-resistive ("MR") sensor products for use in automotive applications.
+The Company currently has a strategic relationship with General Motors Corporation ("General Motors") to develop and enhance the device structure and production process and to manufacture magneto-resistive ("MR") sensor products for use in automotive applications.
 In addition, the Company has been integrally involved in the development of solar cell technologies for telecommunications satellites and transmitter and display technologies for wireless communications applications.